KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 Above, note that `run_pipeleine()` and `find_et()` require a configuration argument of a dictionary object.
 This was simple to implement and contained options for many of the desired parameters needed to process data appropriately.

-The dedoppler function above also supports multiple optional arguments allowing the same flexibility as the command line utility.
+The dedoppler function above also supported multiple optional arguments allowing the same flexibility as the command line utility.

-###### Install
+#### Install

 hyperSETI does have dependencies, though fewer than turboSETI.
-What makes the installation more challenging is the specific versions needed for each package.
+What made the installation more challenging was the specific versions needed for each package.
 Therefore, a conda virtual environment was used as is recommended.
-Some of the critical dependencies are listed below.
+Some of the critical dependencies were listed below.

 - Python 3.7+
 - pandas